-When no longer in said person’s presence the Empath may be left scratching their head as to why they always act in such a way, especially after they tried to be their true-self and not the fictitious oddity of a creature they often portray.
+When no longer in said person’s presence, the Empath may be left scratching their head as to why they acted in such a way, especially after they tried to be their true-self.
+If you have experienced this yourself, know it is just ‘Empath morphing’.

 The positive side

 Morphing is simply another aspect of energy transferral.
 Empaths can be manipulated by powerful energy, such as strong emotion, opinions and ideas, and this is no different.

-When they find Empath balance, or just become aware of their abilities, morphing becomes easier to recognize and control, as does controlling any type of external influence.
+When they find Empath balance, or just become aware of their abilities, morphing becomes easier to recognize and control, as does any type of external influence.